INN/developer-driven-custom-post-classes/README.md

 1. Upload the entire `/developer-driven-custom-post-classes` directory to the `/wp-content/plugins/` directory.
 2. Activate Developer-Driven Custom Post Classes through the 'Plugins' menu in WordPress.
+3. If you receive a notice that the plugin requires a compatible theme, you will want to read this plugin's documentation on theme compatibility.

 ## Frequently Asked Questions ##